anwang132/FidHacks/README.md

 ## What It Does

 Women who don't negotiate their first salary lose an average of **$500,000** over their career.
-HerMoneyMoves gives every woman the tools to fight back:
+SHEconomy gives every woman the tools to fight back:

 | Tool | What it does |
 |---|---|